NDIS worker checks

 Before you apply

-You can not apply for an NDIS worker check in South Australia unless you work, or intend to work, in NDIS in South Australia.
+You can only apply for an NDIS worker check in SA if you work, or intend to work, in NDIS in South Australia

 If you think you may already have a valid check, ask your employer to check through their NDIS provider portal.